 Maple Leaf Foods is an integrated company that owns pig production, broiler breeder chicken growing production, hatching egg production, broiler chicken hatcheries, and pork and poultry processing plants.
-In 2023, we had approximately 200 pig production locations, one broiler breeder grower farm and four hatching egg production farms, as well as three broiler chicken hatcheries supplying our contracted chicken growers.
-We operated two pork processing plants and six broiler chicken processing plants, of which four chicken processing plants discontinued operations during 2023.
+In 2024, we had approximately 200 pig production locations, one broiler breeder grower farm and four hatching egg production farms, as well as three broiler chicken hatcheries supplying our contracted chicken growers.
+We operated two pork processing plants and two broiler chicken processing plants.
 We are major producers of pork and chicken, and we work closely with independent pig and poultry farmers and related service providers who supply our processing operations.
 We also source small quantities of turkey, beef, veal, dairy and eggs for use in our products from supply chains outside our direct care and control.

-2023 Proportion of Maple Leaf Foods' Global Animal Protein Supply Chain by Species (Kilograms)
+2024 Proportion of Maple Leaf Foods' Global Animal Protein Supply Chain by Species (Kilograms)